HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 \newpar{Attention-Based Decoder} In our decoder architecture (Figure~\ref{fig:autoencoder}, right green trapezoid), we enhance the standard convolutional autoencoder design by incorporating attention mechanisms that establish selective connections between corresponding encoder and decoder layers, preserving critical long-range dependencies.
-Inspired by LightShed's attention-based design~\cite{foersterlightshed}, this architecture enables \tool to focus computational resources on regions containing watermark artifacts while preserving the integrity of authentic audio content, thereby achieving more precise and targeted watermark removal.
+Inspired by LightShed's attention-based design~\cite{foersterlightshed}, this architecture enables \tool to focus computational resources on spectrogram bins containing watermark artifacts while preserving the integrity of authentic audio content.
+As a result, the model achieves more targeted watermark removal during the decoding process.